Please support better well cementing.

 Quality starts where it ends.
 It is a cycle, and we need to know how we did it before doing it better.

-Now, a learning organization is an organization capable at creating, developing, and transferring knowledge; basically, modifying its practices to improve quality and performance.
+A learning organization can create, develop, and transfer knowledge; basically, modifying its practices to improve quality and performance.

-In primary cementing, targeting zonal isolation, the post-job analysis process can be summarized as follow:
+In primary cementing, targeting zonal isolation, the post-job analysis process can be summarized as follows:

-Considering all the variables involved in well cementing, a reference is required to make post-job analysis a valid exercise.
+Due to the number of variables involved in well cementing, we require references to make post-job analysis a valid exercise.

-Post-job analysis is possible on every single job independently of the quality of its outcome, but in practical terms, it requires abilities, time, and dedication; values not so available in today’s overloaded teams.
+Post-job analysis is possible on every single job independently of the quality of its outcome.
+Still, in practical terms, it requires abilities, time, and dedication values not so available in today’s overloaded teams.

-In this post-two-consecutive-downturn environment with smaller teams and enormous pressure to be successful, achieve objectives and prevent every form of failure (NPT, losses, incidents and accidents); post-job analysis is most valuable after a failed operation, if objectives were not achieved or for incomplete jobs.
+We must achieve objectives and prevent every form of failure (NPT, losses, incidents and accidents).
+A post-job analysis is most valuable after a failed operation if objectives were not achieved or for incomplete jobs.

-Post-job can convert any past poor cement job into valuable actions and solutions to maximize cement coverage and zonal isolation the next time; and over and over.
+Post-job analysis can convert any past poor cement job into practical actions and solutions to maximize cement coverage and zonal isolation the next time, and over and over.

-My post-job analysis is inspired on the same methodology used in safety and continuous improvement, using forensic-like techniques; primary cementing data from design to evaluation is collected, processed and organized to build a structured case or model where the contributions of all the variables can be correlated and understood versus actual job results and evaluation; all to know what to change, replace or adjust to get the job right the first time!
+Then, the contributions of all the variables can be correlated and understood versus actual job results and evaluation.
+This all helps us know what to change, replace or adjust to get the job right the first time!
 The next time.